 I was missing a crucial step.
 According to productivity expert Clare Kumar, before I start anything I need to ask myself a few questions: Why is this task important?
 What do I ultimately want to accomplish?
 A bit of self-reflection that attaches an emotional reward to each item on my to-do list can “be really a hugely powerful tool,” she tells me.

 Oh right, I needed a plan.

 Rather than responding to crises as they emerge, it’s much more effective to build a framework for each day.
 I found spending a few seconds analyzing and prioritizing my to-do list bolstered my willpower.
 I didn’t procrastinate quite so much with other tasks, which meant emergency requests didn’t completely derail my day and I could get to projects I’m excited about.
 If I want to leap into researching that huge feature, I know I need to get those smaller stories off my desk before lunch.
 It’s all about being strategic, nimble and a bit stubborn about how I use my time.

-This article was originally published in 2016 and updated in 2018.
-Kathryn Hayward is a fortysomething senior editor and a mom of two.
+This article was originally published in 2016: Updated in 2019.
+Kathryn Hayward is a fortysomething mom of two.